Pass-Through Entity Tax Returns FAQs

 When will this situation be resolved for good?

-Once our individual and PTE tax returns are processed in our new Maryland Tax Connect system (or revenue premier, which is the branded name of the system we are moving into), these issues should largely disappear.
+Once our individual and PTE tax returns are processed in our new Maryland Tax Connect system (or Revenue Premier, which is the branded name of the system we are moving into), these issues should largely disappear.
 Our goal is to migrate all individual income taxes and PTE tax returns to that system in late 2025.

 Note: Please email TACORPORATE@Marylandtaxes.gov for PTE issues.